pkiraly/pkiraly.github.io/about.md

 9. Murari Tapaswi.
 "Some issues in the Shodhganga–A theses repository from India." _Annals of Library and Information Studies_ 70, no. 2 (2023): 74-84.
 DOI [10.56042/alis.v70i2.1834](https://doi.org/10.56042/alis.v70i2.1834)
 10. Widad Elouataoui, Imane El Alaoui, and Youssef Gahi.
 "Metadata Quality Dimensions for Big Data Use Cases."
 In Proceedings of the 2nd International Conference on Big Data, Modelling and Machine Learning-BML, pp. 488-495.
 2022.
 DOI: [10.5220/0010737400003101](https://doi.org/10.5220/0010737400003101)
 11. Bhola Gan Chaudhuri, and Shalli Rani.
 "Managing Metadata in Data Warehouse for Data Quality and Data Stewardship in Telecom Industry-A Compact Survey."
 In 2023 International Conference on Computing, Communication, and Intelligent Systems (ICCCIS), pp. 353-361.
 IEEE, 2023.
 DOI: [10.1109/ICCCIS60361.2023.10425001](https://doi.org/10.1109/ICCCIS60361.2023.10425001)
-12. Ghosh, Saptarshi, and Aditi Roy.
+12. Saptarshi Ghosh, and Roy Aditi.
 "Metadata Quality Benchmarks of ETDs in International Institutional Repositories: An Automated Appraisal."
 (2023).
 INFLIBNET Centre. [ir.inflibnet.ac.in](http://ir.inflibnet.ac.in/handle/1944/2437)
 13. Vinit Kumar, Chandrappa, and N. S. Harinarayana.
 "Exploring dimensions of metadata quality assessment: A scoping review." _Journal of Librarianship and Information Science_ (2024) DOI: [10.1177/09610006241239080](https://doi.org/10.1177/09610006241239080)
-14. Mahlatji Matlala, and Ngoepe Mpho.
+14. Matlala Mahlatji, and Ngoepe Mpho.
 "Risk mitigation for curation of oral history content in South Africa" _ Innovation.
 Journal of appropriate librarianship and information work in Southern Africa_.
 2024:69 pp. 25-45. https://hdl.handle.net/10520/ejc-innovation_v2024_n69_a3
+15. Matlala Rachel Mahlatji, and Ngoepe Mpho.
+“Access to Oral History Content in South Africa: Metadata Skills Matter.” _Collections: A Journal for Museum and Archives Professionals_, 2025 April, pp. 1-18.
+DOI: [10.1177/15501906251332939](https://doi.org/10.1177/15501906251332939)

 Péter Király.
 “Validating 126 million MARC records”.
 In *DATeCH2019 Proceedings of the 3rd International Conference on Digital Access to Textual Cultural Heritage* Brussels, Belgium — May 08-10, 2019.
 Published by ACM, 2019.
 ISBN: 978-1-4503-7194-0. pp. 161-168.
 DOI: [10.1145/3322905.3322929](https://doi.org/10.1145/3322905.3322929)<br/>